zarusz/SlimMessageBus/docs/provider_rabbitmq.md

 ### Consumers

 Consumers need to specify the queue name from which the consumer should be reading from.
-SMB will provison the specified queue.
+SMB will provision the specified queue.
 Additionally,

 - when the exchange name binding is specified then SMB will provision that binding with the broker,